dillonpan/nfl-postgreSQL/README.md

              standings_header[12]))
 ```

 We can now insert the values within both AFC and NFC standings lists into the newly created table.
 Remember how each team and their respective data takes up 13 indexes?
-We can take that in to consideration as well:
+We can take that in to consideration as well.
+Another thing about the function below is that we are inserting smaller lists of team data as values.
+The "%s" are placeholders for values within the list so we dont need to go through each cell of the team list.
+When we created the tables, we listed what kind of data each column was so it will be read and converted through PostgreSQL:
 ```
 # create function to import data to team table
-def import_standings_header(standings_list):
+def import_standings_data(standings_list):
     first = 0
     last = 13
     while last <= len(standings_list):